Data-Science-Brigade/paper-covid19-modelling-2021-03/README.md

 # paper-covid19-modelling-2021-03
-Repository for the paper: Weekly Bayesian modelling strategy to predict deaths by COVID-19: a model and case study for the state of Santa Catarina, Brazil
+Repository for the paper:

+> Avelar, P. H. da C., Lamb, L. C., Tsoka, S., & Cardoso-Silva, J. (2021).
+Weekly Bayesian modelling strategy to predict deaths by COVID-19: a model and case study for the state of Santa Catarina, Brazil.
+Retrieved from http://arxiv.org/abs/2104.01133

 # Licenses